Introducing the Honda City to Alexa.

-As a precursor to selecting a partner agency, Honda had carried out multiple rounds of research that validated the need for voice-based remote operations and when we were onboarded, the insights and requirements were handed over to me.
+As a precursor to selecting a partner agency, Honda had carried out multiple rounds of research that validated the need for voice-based remote operations, and when we were onboarded, the insights and requirements were handed over to me.
 The initial phase involved ideation and customer journey exploration, wherein I defined critical paths, came up with user flows, and outlined the brand persona.

 Designing the VUI

 With the structure and plan in place, the next step was designing the voice user interface.
 VUIs are more experiential and less visual, and unless the target device has a screen, visual elements are completely overlooked.
-In this case, the Echo Show wasn’t a target device, so my design consisted of flows that guided the user from the skill’s welcome intent to fulfilment, and scripts that the voice assistant would use along the way.
+In this case, the Echo Show wasn’t a target device, so my design consisted of flows that guided the user from the skill’s welcome intent to fulfillment, and scripts that the voice assistant would use along the way.

-Each journey was designed with the fastest path to fulfilment in mind, while accounting for the typical edge cases that come up in voice design, like incomplete sentences, background noise, partial voice capture, and more.
+Each journey was designed with the fastest path to fulfillment in mind, while accounting for the typical edge cases that come up in voice design, like incomplete sentences, background noise, partial voice capture, and more.

-Upon completion of design and engineering, the skill was sent to Honda for review and Amazon for certification.
+Upon completion of design and engineering, the skill was sent to Honda for final sign-off, and to Amazon for certification.
 The stakeholders were pleased with how it had turned out, and immediately set into motion the subsequent launch of the fifth generation Honda City, which was the flagship car for the venture.
-The launch was well met with both consumers as well as the press, with the Financial Express saying “The 2020 Honda City will join the list of growing Internet-connected cars in India but will be the very first to introduce Alexa remote capability making talking to the car and accessing functions a lot easier.”
+The launch was well met by both consumers as well as the press, with the Financial Express saying “The 2020 Honda City will join the list of growing Internet-connected cars in India but will be the very first to introduce Alexa remote capability making talking to the car and accessing functions a lot easier.”